xiaolei-lab/SIMER/README.md

 </tbody>
 </table>

-## Generate a external genotype matrix
+## Generate an external genotype matrix
 **[back to top](#contents)**

 Users can use ***real genotype data*** with specific genetic structure for subsequent simulation.